Donté Curry

-Donté Lamont Curry (born July 22, 1978) is a former American football linebacker of the National Football League.
+Donté Lamont Curry (born July 22, 1978) is an American former professional football player who was a linebacker in the National Football League (NFL).
 He was signed by the Green Bay Packers as an undrafted free agent in 2001.
-He played college football at Morris Brown College.
-Cousin of Lewis Beasley, video content creator and former owner and CEO of the online music social media community Flench.com.
+He played college football for the Morris Brown Wolverines.

-Curry has played for the Carolina Panthers, Washington Redskins, and the Detroit Lions.
+Curry played for the Carolina Panthers, Washington Redskins, and the Detroit Lions.

-Early years
+Early life

 Curry attended Savannah High School in Savannah, Georgia.
 In football, he was a three-year letterman and as a senior, he won All-State honors as a defensive end.

 College career

-Curry played college football at Morris Brown where he played in 21 games recording 171 tackles and 26 sacks.
+Curry played college football at Morris Brown College, where he played in 21 games recording 171 tackles and 26 sacks.
 He majored in therapeutic recreation.

 Professional career

 Washington Redskins

 Curry was signed by the Washington Redskins as a free agent on October 3, 2001.
 In his rookie season he played in eight games and recorded four tackles.